lunasec-io/lunasec/docs/blog/2022-05-12-the-issue-with-vuln-scanners.md

 ## What we have done so far

-Our dependency scanning tool, [LunaTrace](https://lunatrace.lunasec.io/), is currently in beta **and you can try out**.
-It has GitHub integration,
-CLI support to integrate with your CI job, and you can even drag and drop a file, folder, or zipped container right into the web app to see instant results.
+Our dependency scanning tool, [LunaTrace](https://lunatrace.lunasec.io/), is live **and you can try out today for free**.
+It has a [GitHub Integration](https://github.com/marketplace/lunatrace-by-lunasec), [CLI support](https://github.com/lunasec-io/lunasec/releases) to add it to your CI job, or you can even drag and drop a file, folder, or zipped container right into the web app to see instant results.

 The groundwork is there to start building these false-positive elimination strategies.